-The FDEP has identified 42 segments of the Choctawhatchee River and Bay watershed as impaired, as well as seven adjacent Gulf beaches (Figure 3-1).
+The FDEP has identified 42 segments of the Choctawhatchee River and Bay watershed as impaired, as well as seven adjacent Gulf beaches (Figure 3-1), based on Florida's Impaired Surface Waters Rule, Chapter 62-303, Florida Administrative Code (F.A.C).
+Waterbody segments verified as impaired, based on sufficient data and identified causative pollutants, form the list of waters for which Total Maximum Daily Loads (TMDLs) will be developed.
 Choctawhatchee Bay and much of the river have been listed as impaired for nutrients.
 Bacteria impairments have also been identified for portions of the bay and several tributaries.
 Other identified impairments include dissolved oxygen in areas of the eastern bay and impairments for metals within several segments of the river basin and Turkey Creek.
 The overall list of impaired waters can be found in Appendix F.